maximum-software/pdf-forms-for-contact-form-7/readme.txt

 An external web API (https://pdf.ninja) is used for filling PDF forms (free usage has limitations).
 An Enterprise Extension, which enables performing all PDF operations locally on your web server (no external web API), is available.

 Known problems,
- * Many UTF-8 (non-latin) characters don't render properly after being filled.
-Almost always the problem lies with the PDF viewers not rendering the text correctly.
-There is a workaround in the works, however, currently it remains unimplemented.
+ * Some UTF-8 (non-latin) characters, checkboxes and radio buttons don't render properly after being filled.
+Almost always the problem lies with the PDF viewers not rendering them correctly.
+There is a workaround in the works, however, currently it remains in development.
  * Some third party plugins break the functionality of this plugin (see a list below).
 Try troubleshooting the problem by disabling likely plugins that may cause issues, such as plugins that modify WordPress or Contact Form 7 in radical ways.
  * Possible issues with checkbox multiselect